 When you’re recovering from surgery, the last thing you want is a problem with your incision.
 An incision is the cut or wound from a surgery.
 It is sewn closed by your doctor.
 It may also be stapled, taped, or glued closed.
 With proper care, it turns into a scar.
-Taking care of your incision once you return home is important to your health.
+Taking care of your incision after surgery is important to your health.
+Proper care can reduce the risk of infection and help you return to normal sooner.
 Incisions vary by size and location.

 Path to improved health